Travel to LeBeau Louisiana and the Zydeco Music Festival

-The most recent LeBeau Zydeco Festival was held in July of 2014.
-The festivities kick off at 11 a.m. and continue well into the night.
+The festivities kick off at mid-day and continue well into the night.
 Regular Lebeau Zydeco Fest performers include favorites such as Chris Ardoin, Lil Nathan & the Zydeco Big Timers, Keith Frank & the Soileau Zydeco Band and Brian Jack & the Zydeco Gamblers.

 Map of LeBeau Louisiana

 Scenes around LeBeau Louisiana: Today, and Yesterday